tuommii/hive-nolife-meter/README.md

 In Hive you can't see other people progress (levels) otherwise than going to their profilepage.
 So i made app that crawls needed data and then create's a static webpage.
 This app doesn't utilize goroutines because i don't know API limits.
-It only uses *[go's](https://golang.org/)* **awesome** standard library.
-No other dependencies needed.

 ## Screenshot